 What Are Side Hustles?

-They are ways to earn extra money, on the side as opposed to your regular nine to five!
-As we talked about in budgets 2017, you may be spending more than you are bringing in.
+They are many ways to earn extra money, on the side as opposed to your regular nine to five!
+As we talked about in Budgets 2019 you may be spending more than you are bringing in.
 Unfortunately, you will always be at a deficit if this is the case.